Case Study Highlights

 WERQ-FM is a part of Radio One in Baltimore, Maryland (DMA 26).
-Radio One is a urban-focused radio group in 16 markets.
+Radio One is an urban-focused radio group in 16 markets.

 The station wanted to run a summer-long promotion that would engage their younger audience.
-They liked the idea of collecting and repurposing UGC content.
+They liked the idea of collecting and repurposing photo submission content.
 This could potentially go viral and help the station interact with new audiences.

 “Focus more on the audience.”

-The staff at WERQ came up with a hashtag photo contest called #QSelfieSummer that would run from Memorial Day to Labor Day.
-A hashtag contest would allow the station to measure and increase their social engagement.
+The staff at WERQ came up with a photo contest called #QSelfieSummer that would run from Memorial Day to Labor Day and target their younger demographic.

-Tim Hall from Radio One spoke at the 2015 Promotions Summit about this successful contest – listen to this video clip to hear how they executed this promotion.
+Tim Hall from Radio One spoke at the 2015 Second Street Summit about this successful contest – listen to this video clip to hear how they executed this promotion.

 The key for the summerlong selfie contest was to keep it fresh.
 Each week, a different prize was offered.
 Also, each day had a different selfie theme – take a selfie at work, at the gym, etc.